libsemigroups/libsemigroups_pybind11/docs/source/main-algorithms/schreier-sims/index.rst

 =============

-This page describes the functionality related to the Schreier-Sims algorithm for computing a base and strong generating set of a permutation group in ``libsemigroups_pybind11``.
+This page describes the functionality related to the Schreier-Sims algorithm for computing a stabilizer chain of a permutation group in ``libsemigroups_pybind11``.